Malet Lambert (priest)

-Joseph Malet Lambert (1853–1931) was vicar of St. John's parish, Hull, UK, later elevated to Dean of Hull, Canon of York, and Archdeacon of the East Riding within the Church of England.
+Joseph Malet Lambert (1853–1931) was an English Anglican priest, vicar of St. John's parish, Hull, later Dean of Hull, Canon of York, and Archdeacon of the East Riding within the Church of England.

 He was active in social reform and the municipal affairs of Hull, including housing, sanitation and education, yet allowed a child in his care to be beaten and neglected to such a point that the child was taken into care.

 Biography

 Malet Lambert was born in Hull in 1853, the son of Joseph Lambert and his second wife, Jane Hudson Malet, of Cork.
 His mother died when he was young.
 When he was 11 years old, his father remarried to Rachel Wilson, the daughter of Thomas Wilson, a Hull shipping-line owner.
 He attended Pocklington Grammar School and later entered his father's ship-broking business in the High Street.

 Eventually he entered Trinity College, Dublin, graduating with a first rank honors BA in Natural Science 1879.
 In that same year he was ordained, becoming curate at Tadcaster.

 In 1881 he became vicar of Newland, Hull, a position he held for the next three decades.
 Soon after he was instrumental in creating the parish of St. Augustine's, serving the recently built area of The Avenues, and other new urban developments; the district was taken out of his own parish.
 During his encumbancy the church was expanded with the addition of a chancel (1893), and a north aisle (1902), as well as having the vaults filled in, the nave extended, and other alterations.

 In February 1882 he married Miss Rose Harrison, eldest daughter of Arthur Harrison of Northgate House, Cottingham.
 He received an M.A. in 1883, Bachelor of Laws in 1884 and Doctor of Laws in 1885.

 In the 1880s Malet Lambert was involved in the 'Hull Sanitary Association', a body set up to improve sewage, refuse, and disease treatment in Hull, and was instrumental in instigated an investigation into the housing conditions of the poor.
 He also became involved in, a member of the Hull School Board, later becoming its chairman.

 In 1894 Malet Lambert became Rural dean of Hull.
 In 1900 he became Canon of York and in 1917, Archdeacon of the East Riding.